NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/grpc-template/README.md

           ![image](<README images/021.png>)
         - Delete the original refnums
           ![image](<README images/022.png>)
-        - Remove `2` from the new refnum and create an indicator named `Event Registration Refnum out`, and connect the VI connector pane correspondingly:
+        - Remove `2` from the new refnum name, right-click the refnum and create an indicator named `Event Registration Refnum out`, and connect the VI connector pane correspondingly:
           ![image](<README images/023.png>)
         - Taking the Example Plugin as reference implement these changes to your plugin
           ![image](<README images/024.png>)